scperkins/EJEHardenberg.github.io/public/writing/poetry/spin.md

 Entranched in field without any no man's land
 Letting nothing slip, liars spoke but tipped their hand
 Collusion without condolence and a plot unveiled
-Out in the open the change comes but is truth entailed?
+Out in the open the change will come; but is truth entailed?